ouspg/ouspg-open/presentations/fuzzing-sota.md

 * OpenBSD's [pledge(2)](http://man.openbsd.org/OpenBSD-current/man2/pledge.2) (superior to apparmor/selinux)
 * Linux's grsecurity or seccomp
   * Or SELinux (/me runs)
+  * or a polished holisti sandbox platform like sandstorm.io (for server) or web browsers (client)
 * object permissions (eg protect sensitive data/processes/TCB with filesystem permissions to provide additional layers of defense)
 * privsep and sandboxing in general
 * engineering/customer incentivisation and education to reject fundamentally unsafe tech